claudioDema99/ExpLab-FinalAssignment/README.md

 This project is implemented in simulation using the world file assignment2.world.

-Lastly, we intend to utilize ROSPLAN as the planning framework to design and synchronize the robot's activities.
+Lastly, we intend to utilize PlanSys2 as the planning framework to design and synchronize the robot's activities.

 ## The Robot 🤖